geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part4.md

   - Do plan creation (and parameter binding) on query service startup
   - Llsten for incoming queries
   - Query execution with URL-to-SQL parameter substitution (SQL-injection safe!
 Secured.
 Parameter counts and type validated
-  - Writing of responses with conversion of DB results into JSON responses
+  - Writing of responses with conversion of DB (database) results into JSON responses
   - Monitor query execution times with appropriate logging/notifications for excessive execution times
 <br>